Near the town of Ignatievo, Varna is situated a small kennel for breeding German shepherds. The kennel itself, isn’t connected to the ...

 Automatic generator start

-Now the barn and the farmers house are provided with electricity all the time.
+Now the cowshed and the farmers house are provided with electricity all day long.
 Mostly — in complete silence.
 Fuel consumption has dropped significantly.
 Detailed statistics of energy production and consumption, as well as all technical parameters of the solar power plant, are automatically collected.

 The system was put into operation on July 31, 2020.
 Now, on the day of the winter solstice, we decided to take stock of the power plant work for four full months: August, September, October and November.